By Ashok Prasad, Founder, Niyyam

 Before Fixing Over-Diversification

-• High duplication
+• High overlap

 • Average returns

-After Fixing the Portfolio
+After Fixing Portfolio

 FundsCategory